GeneralSergal/ORP/PROMPT.md

 Rules:
 - Each claim must be evaluated independently
 - Plausibility is NOT evidence
-- No cross-claim inference allowed for classification
+- No cross-claim inference allowed
 - Do not upgrade uncertainty into verification

 ---